almostrealism/iwfm-docker/README.md

 If you are doing multiple deployments, you can distinguish between them using prefix, but otherwise just leave it as "iwfm".
-Make sure the iwfm_model is the one you intend to run. us-east-2 is Ohio, but any region the support AWS Fargate will work for the deployment.
+Make sure the iwfm_model is the one you intend to run. us-east-2 is Ohio, but any region the support AWS ECS will work for the deployment.
+The resource bucket needs to be globally unique, but it can be any string.

 Now you are ready to deploy.
 You can initialize terraform (which will download the AWS provider), and then apply the deployment.